 Vitamin A is a name for a group of fat soluble compounds including retinol, retinal and retinyl esters

-The two 2 different forms of vitamin-A, preformed vitamin A and provitamin A carotenoids needs to convert to retinol and total body stores of retinol indicates the vitamin-A status in the body.[1,3]
+The two 2 different forms of vitamin-A, preformed vitamin A and provitamin A carotenoids converts to retinol and total body stores of retinol indicate the vitamin-A status in the body.[1,3]

 However, to support the important biological functions, retinol further needs to oxidized to retinal and then to retinoic acid.